-J. Participation in Graduation Ceremonies
+J. Participation in Graduation Ceremonies [Section 1003.4282, FS]

 - Seniors participating in high school graduation ceremonies shall have completed all requirements for graduation as set forth in this Student Progression Plan and be in good standing.
-Seniors receiving a Standard Diploma, a Special Diploma, or a Certificate of Completion will also be eligible to participate in the ceremonies. - Graduation ceremonies will be scheduled at the end of the regular academic year and at the close of the second summer session each year.
+Seniors receiving a Standard Diploma, a Special Diploma, or a Certificate of Completion shall also be eligible to participate in the ceremonies. - Graduation ceremonies shall be scheduled at the end of the regular academic year and at the close of the second summer session each year.
 However, summer graduation ceremonies may be cancelled depending upon the number of eligible student participants and available funding.

-K. Florida Bright Futures Scholarship Program
+K. Florida Bright Futures Scholarship Program [Section 1009.53, FS]